ingenia-api/ingenia_ruby/README.md

 notes:

 Classification status can be one of:
-*  classified: normal response with all fields filled.
+*  complete: normal response with all fields filled.
 *  unrecognised: no classification was possible, empty results state.
 *  timeout: classifier was too busy at the time the call was made.
+*  not_run: some other error stopped the classifications from returning

 Tag sets are not guarenteed to be in any particular order.
 Tag set tags are ordered by score with a maximum of six tags per tag set.